saplouie/quest-submissions/Chapter 5.0/Day 1 Conditions Events.md

   // TODO
   // Tell me whether or not this function will log the name.
   // name: 'Jacob'
-  // It will return Jacob because the pre condition is met. pub fun numberOne(name: String) {
+  // It will log Jacob because the pre condition is met of length 5. pub fun numberOne(name: String) {
     pre {
       name.length == 5: "This name is not cool enough."